sherry-ger/ECK-Workshop/eck-gcp/README.md

 You will see several `CRDs` deployed, these are Custom Resource Definitions which extend the Kubernetes API to allow best practice Elasticsearch clusters, APM Server, and Kibana servers to be deployed.
 The operator will then be started in its own k8s namespace, `elastic-system`.

 Check the logs:

 ```
 kubectl logs -f elastic-operator-0 -n elastic-system
 ```
 When you see `starting the webhook server` you can `CTRL-C` from the log tail and continue.

 # Setup persistent storage

 Elasticsearch should have persistent storage, and it should be fast.
-Google allows SSDs to be used, and `storageClassSSD.yaml` will create a `Storage Class` that uses SSDs:
+Google allows SSDs to be used, and `storageClassSSD.yaml` will create a `Storage Class` that uses SSDs.

 ```
 kubectl apply -f storageClassSSD.yaml